-Of course, following the protocols is not always a guarantee that transmission cannot occur but in this case it is admitted that it did occur and it had a consequence on a football match of indeed matches.
-The club's initial response was to cooperate with the IMT that was undertaken and we are advised that the club cooperated with that enquiry.
-The breaches had however already occurred, and matches had been postponed.
+Of course, following the protocols is not always a guarantee that transmission cannot occur but in this case it is admitted that it did occur and it had a consequence on a football match or indeed matches.
+The club's initial response was to cooperate with the IMT that was undertaken (though regrettably not yet concluded despite the passage of time) and we are advised that the club cooperated with that enquiry.
+The breaches had however already occurred and matches had been postponed.
+We say matches because outwith our realm of consideration is the fact that a Betfred cup match involving Kilmarnock had to be postponed because they lost too many players, to Covid infection or isolation, to ensure that they felt able to field a team in a Betfred cup match and consequently a three nil loss was imposed for that failure.
+We are not considering that cup match in our disposal but it is worthy of note.